eckozero/CLIc/README.md

 CLIc is still under development and has not yet been tested fully.
-As each new function is built (or existing functions are amended) a brief test has been carried out to enusre that the function works.
+As each new function is built (or existing functions are amended) a brief test has been carried out to ensure that the function works.
 It has not, however, been sanity tested so the game in its current form is buggy at best.

 As this receives alpha version updated, more extensive testing will be